rcbensley/mariadb-and-python/README.md

 ```

 ## 02 DBAPI example
-Query both MariaDB using PyMySQL and SQLite3 (part of python standard library).
+Query both MariaDB using mariadb and SQLite3 (part of python standard library).
 This script creates a table on both databases, for MariaDB the schema 'test' must be available and writable by the user in your config file.
 Just run the script with no options, you should see this:
 ```